gs354/flood-monitoring-app/README.md

 - `-d, --days-back`: Number of days of data to fetch (default: 1)
 - `-u, --update-station-ids`: Update the station IDs file before processing
 - `-save, --save-not-display`: Save the plot instead of displaying it

+### On first use
+- Run with the `-u` flag to populate the station IDs file.
+- The app will create the `plots' and `data' directories if they don't exist.

 ### Examples